plblum/jivs/planning/Design Jivs-DOM.md

 jivs-dom       -X-> jivs-simpledom
 ```

 `jivs-dom` must be usable without `jivs-simpledom`. `jivs-simpledom` consumes `jivs-dom`; it does not define the reusable DOM contracts.
-It supplies the concrete dispatcher subclasses, `findConsumers()` implementations, and fully registered dispatcher service needed for its attribute convention. `jivs-dom` must not depend on SimpleDom attributes, selectors, or dispatcher implementations.
+It supplies the concrete dispatcher subclasses, `findElements()` implementations, and fully registered dispatcher service needed for its attribute convention. `jivs-dom` must not depend on SimpleDom attributes, selectors, or dispatcher implementations.

 The website consumes the public packages to demonstrate and exercise them.
 It is not the source of undocumented library behavior.